Skip to content

 This approach can also be combined with manual forecasting, using machine learning to generate initial predictions that treasury departments can then review and adjust based on their expertise.

-The key to predictive analytics: historical data
+The key to predictive analytics for forecasting: historical data

 To start with predictive analytics, you must identify which data is relevant for your cash flow forecasts to get meaningful insights.
 Using accurate data is essential, so data quality should be prioritized.

-How to choose a suitable statistical model?
+How to choose a suitable statistical model for predictive analytics?

 Determining the correct statistical model for every forecasting category is essential to succeed with predictive analytics.